Monsters Inc. Land Is Coming To Hollywood Studios

 Concept Art Copyright Disney/Pixar - Fair Use Claimed

 Second, there’s the demolition of Stage 1 Company Store.
 I was a big fan of this store for the longest time, and I was sad to see it fall into disuse.
 I was lucky to be able to get inside as part of Jollywood Nights (they used it for merchandise for the event) last year.
-But this building is clearly missing from the concept art and, indeed, Disney has filed demolition permits for it.
+But this building is clearly missing from the concept art and, indeed, has been demolished.

 Third, there’s the construction of the new coaster.
 This will be an entirely new structure, built mostly on land taken from the Cast Member parking lot.